EddyMcNut/uc-intg-onkyo-avr/docs/sensor.md

   ![](/screenshots/assign-sensor.png)

-Like that you can have the volume visible without adjusting it.
+Like that you can have the volume visible without adjusting it for example.

   ![](/screenshots/sensor-volume.png)